zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 ## Using the bigBench bash script

-The driver internally calls the $BIG_BENCH_BASH_SCRIPT_DIR/bigBench bash script along with a certain module.
+The driver internally calls the $BIG_BENCH_BASH_SCRIPT_DIR/bigBench bash script along with a module name.
 So every step the driver performs (apart from the more complicated "query mixing" and multi-stream execution logic) can be run manually by executing this script with the proper options.

 ### Overview